Are you interested in a combined hospital and extras policy? Find out what you need to know before getting cover

 Compare your options and apply for cover

-Combined hospital and extras cover is health insurance that includes both of the main types of health insurance:
+Combined a combined health insurance policy includes both of the main types of health insurance:

 - Hospital cover for in-hospital treatment